City of Liverpool F.C.: Ground

-In March 2021, an announcement from the club informed the supporters that the ground-share agreement with Bootle had expired and the club had entered into a two-year ground-share agreement with Vauxhall Motors F.C. and would play games at vanEupen Arena in Ellesmere Port, Cheshire.
+In March 2021, an announcement from the club informed the supporters that the ground-share agreement with Bootle had expired and the club had entered into a two-year ground-share agreement with Vauxhall Motors in Ellesmere Port, Cheshire.

-In June 2021, the club informed members that it is in the pre-planning process with Liverpool City Council to construct a ground in Fazakerley.
+In June 2021, the club informed members that it was in the pre-planning process with Liverpool City Council to construct a ground in Fazakerley.

-In March 2022, the club announced that they will play their home games for the 2022/23 season at Bootle, ending their two-year ground-share agreement with Vauxhall Motors a year early.
+In March 2022, the club announced that they will play their home games for the 2022–23 season back at Bootle, after instigating the one year break clause with Vauxhall.